Cream of Wheat Recipes

 • Vegetarian: Omit chicken and use vegetable broth

-• Free of dairy: For a comparable umami taste, use nutritional yeast in place of Parmesan.
+• Dairy-free: For a similar umami taste, use nutritional yeast for Parmesan

 Timing